 - Optimizing your campaign over time

 And that’s only the core of the course.
-There are other strategies discussed, like using Hypeddit’s Promotion Exchange, or using Hypeddit chart rankings to get even more downloads, like I did here:
+There are other strategies discussed, like using Hypeddit’s Promotion Exchange, or using Hypeddit chart rankings to get even more downloads via social media.

 My Fans on Demand Formula results